track507/chatbot/README.md

    3. Revectorize Embeddings
       - This is recommended if the above step is used, but not required.
 This will make a DELETE request to the vector store collection so that "old" embeds are removed.
    4. Vectorzing User Info (REQUIRED)
-      - Due to the nature of this program and logging in., each user is stored into the vector store.
+      - Due to the nature of this program and logging inW, each user is stored into the vector store.
 For example:
          ```txt
          User Profile:
          - id: 1001
             - firstname: Bob
             - lastname: Miller
          - majors:
             - MATH - Mathematics
          - concentrations:
          - current_classes:
             - MATH101 - Calculus I
             - BIO201 - Genetics
             - MATH201 - Linear Algebra
          - total_credit_hours: 11
          - department:
             - name: Mathematics
             - id: MATH
          - remaining_hours: 121
          ```
+   5. SchemaSpy Generation (Optional)
+      - NOTE: Due to Powershell parsing issues, and the `dot` command not being properly called, there is a `ssFixer` function in `Utils.java` that fixes *some* of the errors when using SchemaSpy.
+I have not fully tested this in Linux/Unix terminals, only PowerShell and Cmd prompt.
-      -
+      - Must have GraphViz installed.
+      - The SchemaSpy jar is in the `./tools` directory.
+   6. Chat Away!